house-ingetrac/jazzy-ostriches/README.md

   4. Go to "REST API" and select "Master API & Sub API key management"
   5. You will see the public and private keys.
   6. Copy them into keys.txt
-* #### Lost and Found:
-  1. Go to https://www.lostandfound.com/api and sign up to request a key
-  2. Follow the instructions to get a key
-  3. Copy the key into keys.txt

 ### How to install the pip packages:

 requirements.txt contains all the names of the dependencies needed.